ankitdwivedi2001/Payment-Methods-and-Financial-Behavior/README.md

 Do payment methods affect financial decision-making, and does spending awareness explain this relationship?

 > Data
-Survey data from university students in India and the UK covering payment usage, financial behavior, income sources, and demographics.
+Survey data from university students in India and the UK covering payment usage, financial behavior, income sources, and demographics and created a .csv file "Imputed_Data.csv"

 > Approach
 Data cleaning, feature engineering, reliability testing, group comparisons, and mediation analysis using robust statistical methods.